 Plus, the reader begins to understand that in a DUI case, his or her driver’s license is in jeopardy by virtue of implied consent laws, regardless of if the person is convicted of DUI.
-Even a DUI 1st offense carries a suspension of 12 months, subject to the person possibly qualifying for early reinstatement after 120 days.
+Even a lawyers for DUI carries a suspension of 12 months, subject to the person possibly qualifying for early reinstatement after 120 days.

 Not only does the right to drive (after DUI in GA) depend upon the quality of the legal representation for his or her DUI defense, but also the accused citizen’s criminal record can be blemished for life, since Georgia drunk driving laws forbid the use of the State’s first offender act, and blocks expungement, record restriction, diversion or conditional discharge, even for a 1st GA DUI.